-Scammers create a fake Facebook account with fake pictures and may pose as lonely, widowed or divorced people looking for companionship.
-They normally make contact via a private Facebook message or through games on Facebook like Words with Friends.
+Scammers create fake Facebook accounts with stolen pictures and may pose as lonely, widowed or divorced people looking for companionship.
+They normally make contact via a private Facebook message or through games you can access via Facebook, like Words with Friends.
 They will try to gain your trust over weeks or months before making up a story about their financial problems.